open-quantum-safe/oqs-demos/chromium/README-Windows.md

 ### 6. Miscellaneous

 - BIKE key exchange is not supported.
-- This guide was initially published on October 10, 2024, and may be outdated.
+- This guide was published on February 16, 2025, and may be outdated.